 Initial setup instruction follows.
-These settings can be revisited using the datalogger support software Edit Datalogger Setup option 7.
+These settings can be revisited using the datalogger support software Edit Datalogger Setup option .

-- 1. Using datalogger support software, launch the EZSetup Wizard. - PC200W and PC400 users, click Add Datalogger 3 - LoggerNet users, click Setup X, click the View menu to ensure you are in the EZ (Simplified) view, then click Add Datalogger. - 2.
+- 1. Using datalogger support software, launch the EZSetup Wizard. - PC200W and PC400 users, click Add Datalogger . - LoggerNet users, click Setup ✓, click the View menu to ensure you are in the EZ (Simplified) view, then click Add Datalogger. - 2.
 Click Next. - 3.
 Select your datalogger from the list, type a name for your datalogger (for example, a site or project name), and click Next. - 4.
 If prompted, select the Direct Connect connection type and click Next. - 5.
-If this is the first time connecting this computer to a CR300 series via USB, click Install USB Driver, select your datalogger, click Install, and follow the prompts to install the USB drivers. - 6.
+If this is the first time connecting this computer to a CR6 via USB, click Install USB Driver, select your datalogger, click Install, and follow the prompts to install the USB drivers. - 6.
 Plug the datalogger into your computer using a USB or RS-232 cable.
 The USB connection supplies 5 V power as well as a communications link, which is adequate for setup, but a 12V battery will be needed for field deployment.
-If using RS-232, external power must be provided to the datalogger.
+If using RS-232, external power must be provided to the datalogger and a CPI/RS-232 RJ45 to DB9 cable is required to connect to the computer.